 It may seem daunting to take on accessibility compliance for your company.
 It’s not an individual endeavor; it’s an all-in effort to become mature.
 But there are a few low-barrier activities you can do and invite others to join with you.

 First, join an accessibility meet up or two.
 These can be low-pressure events – either virtual or face-to-face – that affords you the opportunity ask questions, listen in on conversations, and meet other people that are taking steps to develop their accessibility practices.
-Check out the Eastside Accessibility Meetup.
-It’s a low-key group that wants to foster awareness and facilitate conversations to help people with accessibility compliance.

 Second, encourage your teams to get certified in accessibility.
 It’s probably a lot easier than you think.
 The Department of Homeland Security offers a couple certification tracks that are free and can be completed at your own pace.
 You can get started by going to the DHS Section 508 Trusted Tester site.
 Having your engineering teams get Trusted Tester certifications will not only raise awareness to accessibility, but also add an additional layer of scrutiny when developing and testing products.
 And this is a good thing because we all want to produce a better more inclusive product, right?

 If you’re still interested, you can read more about accessibility maturity and learn about the different levels of maturity.